 The brake pedal on the City Mini is located in the middle of the axle and is easy to set and release.
 The pedal placement prevents any interference from the wheels, and the pedal itself is sandal foot friendly because it is press to set and press again to release.

-The storage bin on this stroller is medium in size and sort of hard to access thanks to the lower seat and a frame bar across the back making it a tight fit for our medium sized diaper bag.
-The maximum bin capacity is 10 lbs, which is 10 pounds less than the Baby Jogger City Mini GT.
-The bin on the Britax B-Agile 3 is larger than the City Mini, but has the same maximum weight allowance.
-The City Mini also offers a large narrow mesh pocket on the back of the seat where you can probably fit a phone, keys and maybe a small water bottle.
+The storage bin on this stroller is medium in size and sort of hard to access thanks to the lower seat and a frame bar across the back making it a tight fit for our medium-sized diaper bag.
+The maximum bin capacity is 10 lbs.
+The City Mini also offers a wide, narrow mesh pocket on the back of the seat where you can probably fit a phone, keys and maybe a small water bottle.

-The City Mini boasts a large sunshade with 2 vinyl windows that covers to the knee.
-The windows often have a glare on them that make it hard to see through and mesh might have been a better choice for this reason.
-The canopy is listed as UV 50+ and the window closures are Velcro.
-The Britax B-Agile 3 has a larger mesh window that is easier to use.
+The City Mini boasts a large sunshade with two vinyl windows that cover to the knee.
+The windows often have a glare on them that make it hard to see through, and mesh might have been a better choice for this reason.
+The canopy is UV 50+, and the window closures are Velcro.

 This 5-point harness is easy to put on, but the buckle is only average compared to the competition.
-While the harness itself is easy enough to adjust, the shoulder straps are difficult because you have to rethread the straps through two layers and you can't see what you are doing.
-You have to slide your hand down a slim pocket on the seat back and it can be difficult for larger hands to fit.
-The harness has 3 height options and an adjustable crotch strap.
+While the harness is easy to adjust, the shoulder straps are challenging because you have to rethread the straps through two layers and you can't see what you are doing.
+You have to slide your hand down a slim pocket on the seat back, and it can be difficult for larger hands to fit.
+The harness has three height options and an adjustable crotch strap.

 Car Seat Compatibility

-The Baby Jogger City Mini is not compatible with any seat as it comes straight out of the box, but it is compatible with a variety of infant car seat carriers with the purchase of an additional adapter.
+The Baby Jogger City Mini is not compatible with any seat as it comes straight out of the box, but it will work with some car seat carriers if you purchase the right adapter.